Flowing, touching and poignant story about the children of immigrants who balance on a tightrope between heritage and their new homeland

 Snow is a touching story about the children of immigrants, who walk a tightrope between their heritage and new homeland as they carry the responsibility for interpreting their new homeland to their families and grow up with a different nationality than their parents.

-SEITA VUORELA (1971–2015) a much loved, internationally respected YA author whose works have been translated into nine languages.
-Her previous novel, The Reef (‘Karikko’, 2013), was awarded the Nordic Council Children and Young People’s Literature Prize and the Finnish Literary Export Prize.
-Her most widely translated novel, School of Possibilities (‘Viima’, 2016), was awarded the Pépite du roman ado européen prize in 2011 as the best European YA novel published in France that year.
+Seita Vourela (1971–2015) is a much loved, internationally respected YA author whose works have been translated into nine languages.
+Her previous novel The Reef was awarded the Nordic Council Children and Young People’s Literature Prize and the Finnish Literary Export Prize.
+Her most widely translated novel School of Possibilities was awarded the Pépite du Roman ado Européen Prize in 2011, being named the best European YA novel published in France that year.

-”A beautiful and touching story of us – of our similarities and our enriching differences.” – AAMULEHTI
+“A beautiful and touching story of us – of our similarities and our enriching differences.” – Aamulehti newspaper